Students with disabilities

 - completing the appropriate box on your application form;

-- contacting the DSO to arrange a prospective visit;
+- contacting the DASS to arrange a prospective visit;

 - completing the appropriate box on your registration form at the start of your course;

-- contacting the DSO directly at any point before or during your studies;
+- contacting the DASS directly at any point before or during your studies;

 - telling the School that provides your course/programme.